Microsoft Virtual Desktop Infrastructure Limitations

 Learn about the limitations of managing USB Virtual Devices in Microsoft VDI.

-- Only SB devices are supported and are not connected as actual devices (no encryption, filtering supported):
+- Only USB devices are supported and are not connected as actual devices (no encryption, filtering supported):

 - Windows Portable devices don’t expose a file system: they have no drive letter and aren’t exposed via \\tsclient\X